techiescamp/linux-foundation-coupon/README.md

 1. [CKA + CKAD + CKS Bundle](https://kube.promo/k8s-bundle)
 2. [CKA + CKS](https://kube.promo/bundle)

-> You can also check the [Linux Foundation Coupon](https://comtechies.com/linux-foundation-coupon.html) blog for exclusive coupons

 ## 50% OFF CKA Coupon

 Linux Foundation has a rewards program where you can get 50% discount on certifications once you spend $500 with the Linux foundation.
 You can get 50% discount on any certification or training program.